 Note that this event is happening at the amateur radio station located on the Maryknoll property.
 This is the same property we use for Field Day, but in a different location on the property.
 Contact Phil, KA6MZE to participate or visit.

 Due to limited parking, facilities, and evening quiet, attendance is limited.
 Bring your own food and water, if needed for your visit.
 Note that there are no restroom facilities on site.
-Anyone wishing to participate or visit during the event needs to make arrangements with our Radio Officer Phil in advance.
-Contact Phil at sputnik AT pacbell.net.
-Members may also contact Phil via the roster.
+Anyone wishing to participate or visit during the event needs to make arrangements with our Radio Officer Phil, KA6MZE in advance.

 Since this is a single band contest, we are using the 160 meter wire antenna permanently installed at that station.
 Also, 160 meters is a night time band, so our operation is only during the evening hours.